impostorsguides/impostorsguides.github.io/rbenv/part-2/2-i-content.md

 Think about some of the basic questions I've encountered and answered so far, over the course of this project.
 For example: "I don't know what the syntax `[ ... ]` is in `bash`."
 That's a question I had at the beginning of this project.
 And it was relatively straightforward to answer, just by Googling "square brackets bash".
 I get my answer from StackOverflow, I know a little bit more about bash than I did a minute ago, and it's now relatively easier to read the script in front of me.

 But what about when the question is not so straightforward?
 What about when I have multiple questions, and they're all unrelated to each other?
 What about when I have one question which depends on the answer to another question, for example the questions I had about the commands passed to `awk` when I was examining the `rbenv-help` command?
 In that case, I wanted to know a) was I right in thinking that these are 3 separate commands being passed to `awk`, b) if so, what each of those commands were doing?
-In that case, I was also confused about c) what the `END` syntax meant, and d) where the values for local variables like `usage` and `summary` were being initialized (i.e. what is going on [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L66) with the `usage = usage...` syntax?).
+In that case, I was also confused about c) what the `END` syntax meant, and d) where the values for local variables like `usage` and `summary` were being initialized (i.e. what is going on [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L66){:target="_blank" rel="noopener"} with the `usage = usage...` syntax?).

 In a way, it's similar to how cryptography works.
 Stay with me, here.
 It's relatively easy, given two prime numbers, to multiply them together and get a result.
 But if all you have is the result, and you want the two prime numbers, that's a much more difficult problem (intentionally so, in the case of crypto).
 2nd-order confusion is like that.
 If you're looking at a non-trivial piece of code and don't know where to begin understanding it, one reason might be because you have multiple 1st-order questions and the confusion around each of them is compounding exponentially, leaving you with no idea where to start Googling.